Skip to content

 A smart trick for pulling the eye into a space and making it feel larger is by adding bold color to the lower half of the room and lighter color to the top half.
 This somehow tricks the eye into making a sweep from floor to ceiling.

-RV Remodel - After painting cabinets
+Rv remodel - after painting cabinets

 An under-counter sink was installed along with a new faucet, butcher block countertops and white tiles for the backsplash.
 A toaster oven replaced the big bulky microwave making more space in the kitchen area.